Wlkn/KitchenKaleidoscope/README.md

-# Recipe Sharing App
+# KitchenKaleidoscope

-Welcome to the Recipe Sharing App!
+Welcome to KitchenKaleidoscope!
 This full-stack web application allows users to share recipes, like and comment on others' recipes, and even switch between dark and light mode.
 The app is built using a range of cutting-edge technologies, including TypeScript, Sass, React, Redux, ExpressJS, Mongoose, MongoDB, PostGreSQL, and MaterialUI.

 ## Features